10 Risk Clauses You Should Always Include in a Contract

 Introduction

-- In-house legal teams updating agreement templates
+In-house legal teams updating contract templates for scalability and compliance

 1. Limitation of Liability